-- UPV/EHU in Bilbao, Spain.
-Admission of proposals for 2019 at UPV/EHU open until March 8 2019
+- PV/EHU in Bilbao, Spain.
+Admission of proposals open until March 1 for this academic year

 Individual scholarship of 1,200 € for non European candidates and 1,000 € for European candidates will be awarded for a week stay(1) (incl. travel expenses & accommodation costs); the candidate might stay longer according to convenience but the budget is limited to the amount awarded.

 Interested candidates should send a short letter to the Master Coordinator, Dr. Jesus Mª Blanco (email@example.com) including his personal contact data, a short form CV and a short description of the proposed ACTIVITY PROGRAMME. (download application letter)

 The evaluación procedure for the Selection of Applicants will be carried out by the JPB and will be based on the following criteria, as shown in the table below:

 |Evaluation criteria||Evidence||Weight in score|

 |Profile of the Scholar and expertise||Scholar CV||50%|